MinecraftForge/MinecraftForge/docs/README.md

 ## Acknowledgments

 Built on the work of the Forge, Fabric, Quilt, and NeoForge communities.
-Singularity exists to serve, not replace, these ecosystems.
+Singularity exists to act as a layer, to naturally support these ecosystems.